Student Statement of Rights

 Students receiving funding from third party funding agencies may have to abide by additional attendance criteria as determined by their funding agency.
 Student attendance information is generally provided to third party funders through monthly progress reports.

-Work Experience and Field Placement Policy
+Work Experience Policy (“Practicum”)

 Zoom Etiquette for Online Classes